Week 5: Closure#

 (1)#\[\begin{equation} \frac{\left|f(x^*) - P_K(x^*)\right|}{\left|f(x^*)\right|} \leq \varepsilon \end{equation}\]

 for a chosen fixed point \(x^*\).
-Test your function with \(f(x)=\operatorname{e}^x\) at \(x_0=0\), \(x^*=3\) and \(\varepsilon = 0.001\).
+Test your Python function on \(f(x)=\operatorname{e}^x\) with the values \(x_0=0\), \(x^*=3\), and \(\varepsilon = 0.001\).

 def min_taylor_degree(f, x0, xstar, eps, max_degree=50):